 - Characterization of key players who are potential acquisition targets

 It’s an initial business hypothesis and value proposition, as well as a summary of other opportunities that may have emerged from the work.

 The Rapid Value Assessment (RVA) is aimed at testing the value for a new concept in an existing or new market.
 It starts with understanding the market and focuses on how to translate the concept into a value proposition.
 It usually covers Rapid Market Assessment topics first.

 The RVA process has grown over time to stay abreast of changing innovation needs.
 Although the basic premise hasn’t changed, there are some innovative twists to addressing the question “How does the market value our concept?”
 There are four types of these new innovative RVA approaches:

-- Vertical RVAs are co-sponsored by both an upstream and downstream player in the value adding chain.
+- Vertical RVAs are co-sponsored by both an upstream and a downstream player in the value-adding chain.
 These development partnerships not only identify even more promising innovations, but also accelerate the development process even faster.

 - Clustering RVAs involve investigating related concepts simultaneously, giving the participants the opportunity to compare value to cost options.